-A full council meeting will take place in the Village Hall on Monday 6 November at 7:30pm.
-You can see the Agenda the Noticeboard.
+A full council meeting will take place in the Village Hall meeting room on Monday 5 March at 7:30pm.
+The Agenda is available on the Noticeboard.

 Two consultations have been completed: